Mind0xP/OWASP-17_CTF_Writeups/shopaholic/README.md

 ![Main web page](https://gyazo.com/36061c4b9a79de80a91e61c365ae4934.png)

-Wandering around the website and checking some features lead us to "Products" page, that contains every product that is available on the website, well most of it :)
+Wandering around the website and checking some features led us to "Products" page, that contains every product that is available on the website, well most of it :)
 On each product we have two available functions: "View Product", and "Download PDF".
 So let's ignite our proxy interceptor and test each one of these functions.

 Starting off with "Download PDF" on our desired TV, revealed us some interesting endpoint.